 The 12 month study is led by Dr Nicola Mackintosh, Associate Professor in Social Science Applied to Health, University of Leicester.
-This study is now complete and the research team are in the process of publishing their findings.
+This study is now complete.

 Firstly, before women are discharged from their postnatal wards, they were asked to complete a survey to assess any safety concerns they had during their pregnancies and to understand if they used any websites and apps to help self-diagnosis.

 Next, interviews were conducted with women and staff members to explore their experiences of using websites and apps and how they fit alongside other means of support, such as family advice, antenatal guidance and telephone helplines.

 Lastly, guided by responses to the survey and interviews, the researchers chose a sample of websites and apps to understand differences in presentation of the information and the language and images used, particularly in relation to presentation of risk, self-care and help seeking advice.